LitzN/KetoMeals/README.md

 ### **Sitewide Features**

 * __Navigation bar__ is dark to compliment both the lighter site colour theme and image backgrounds.
 Bar is collapsible and appears as a bar icon on smaller screen sizes.
-* __Cookware promotion__
+Navigation shows the "Register", "Login" and homepage links to user's who aren't logged in.
+For registered users, the links are "My recipes", "Add recipe", "Home" and "Logout".
+* __Cookware promotion__ appears below most recipes.
+A selection of cookware from the brand Haden is displayed based on the cookware required for the recipe.
+The cookware is displayed through an image link, name of product and price.
+When selected, the user is directed to the amazon purchase page for the product.
+Where the recipe contains none of the promoted products, the users will still see the Haden logo and link to visit the store.
+The promotion style is simple and subtle, a white background with a bright green border is used to make it stand out and seperate it from the recipe.

 ### **Homepage**